Daniel Johnson Sr.: Lawyer and Union Nationale activist

 In the 1939 provincial election, Daniel Johnson was invited by a former classmate, André Dumont, to participate in the Union Nationale's campaign in the riding of Bagot.
 (Note: André Dumont's uncle, Edmour Gagnon, was an organizer for the Union Nationale in Bagot.
 He would later become Daniel Johnson's organizer and would follow him throughout his career, including during his last election in 1966.)
 Though the Union Nationale was defeated by Adélard Godbout's Liberal Party, including in the riding of Bagot, which was won by the Liberal candidate Cyrille Dumaine, the experience was a watershed moment for Daniel Johnson.
 Thenceforth, he would concentrate his political ambitions in Bagot.

 In July 1940, Johnson officially became a lawyer.
 Though his main practice was located in Montreal, he spent his weekends at a second office in Acton Vale as part of his efforts to establish a permanent presence in Bagot.

 In 1942, he joined a new firm created by Jonathan Robinson.
-Robinson, one of the few anglophone the Union Nationale members of the Legislative Assembly, had been fired by his previous anglophone firm for his party's anti-conscriptionist stance, though he himself was in favour.
+Robinson, one of the few anglophone Union Nationale members of the Legislative Assembly, had been fired by his previous anglophone firm for his party's anti-conscriptionist stance, though he himself was in favour.
 This new firm was helped off the ground by the wealthy American industrialist, Robert R. McCormick, who was the owner of The New York Times and The Chicago Tribune, founder of the town of Baie-Comeau on the north shore of the St. Lawrence River, and owner of logging operations on vast forest lands in the Baie-Comeau area, granted to him by the Quebec government.
 McCormick had become well-acquainted with Robinson through his role as intermediary between McCormick and Duplessis, leading to him appointing Robinson's new firm as his main legal counsel in Quebec.
 Daniel Johnson's time at the law firm thus allowed him to forge close ties with numerous influential figures, especially within the Union Nationale.